In heart valve disease, one or more of the valves in your heart doesn't work properly.

 - Replace the cords that support the valve

 - Remove excess valve tissue so that the valve can close tightly

 Surgeons often tighten or reinforce the ring around a valve (annulus) by implanting an artificial ring.
 In some cases, doctors use less invasive procedures to repair certain valves using long, thin tubes (catheters).
 These procedures can involve the use of clips, plugs or other devices.

 Heart valve replacement

-If the valve can't be repaired, surgeons may perform heart valve replacement.
-In heart valve replacement, your surgeon removes the damaged valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological or tissue valve).
+If the valve can't be repaired, surgeons might remove the damaged valve and replace it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological or tissue valve).

 A minimally invasive procedure called transcatheter aortic valve replacement (TAVR) may be used to replace a damaged aortic valve.
 In this procedure, the doctor inserts a long, thin tube (catheter) into an artery in your leg or chest and guides it to the heart valve.
 A replacement valve is moved through this catheter to the correct position.

 You'll have regular follow-up appointments with your doctor to monitor your condition.